-In today’s fast and increasingly complex business environment, everybody is looking for tools to organize and simplify work.
-Some organizations are deploying different tools to manage different aspects of their business and others are allowing their employees to use whatever tools and apps they like, as long as they are Okayed by the IT department.
-But in both these cases, information gets scattered in different applications and affect searchability and manageability of information.
+In today’s fast and increasingly complex business environment, every organization is looking for tools to organize and simplify work.
+Some are deploying different digitalization tools to manage different aspects of their business and others are allowing their employees to use whatever tools and apps they like, if the IT department is fine with it.
+But in both these cases, information gets scattered in different applications and affects the searchability and manageability of information.

 1. Collaboration & Communication

 Global businesses often find it harder to bring an increasingly dispersed workforce on the same page.
-A corporate intranet can help you reach and engage your entire workforce and provide your employees a centralized platform to collaborate, get personalized company news and easy access to corporate communications.
+A corporate intranet can help you reach and engage your entire workforce and provide your employees with a centralized platform to collaborate, get personalized company news, and have easy access to corporate communications.

 Instead of cluttering your mailboxes with project discussions, questions, sharing information or documents, and exchanging ideas; a corporate intranet can become a forum where all of this communication can take place.
 Apart from reducing the back and forth of email it also makes sure that all knowledge is captured and secured in the intranet.
 Additionally, the corporate intranet can also host an FAQ where employees can find answers to common questions and post new questions.

-It is also a really good platform where top level management and stake holders can share news and information about their vision, company financials, mergers, acquisitions, or offer encouragement and appreciation to the staff.
+It is also a really good platform where top-level management and stakeholders can share news and information about their vision, company financials, mergers, and acquisitions, or offer encouragement and appreciation to the staff.

-A corporate intranet promotes a two-way dialog between employees and the executive team, which is important for today’s modern businesses.
+The corporate intranet essentials promote a two-way dialog between employees and the executive team, which is important for today’s modern businesses.

 According to a McKinsey study, employees spend nearly 20 percent of the time during their work week looking for information or people (colleagues) who can help with specific tasks.
 And the fact that digital workplaces are becoming more dispersed and remote only escalates this problem.

-Businesses need a solution which centralizes and organizes all content – documents, knowledge, tasks, and people – in a meaningful manner so it is easily accessible.
-A corporate intranet offers team spaces, document libraries, content lists, employee directory, all which help with the organization and quick availability to these assets.
+Businesses need a solution that centralizes and organizes all content – documents, knowledge, tasks, and people – in a meaningful manner so it is easily accessible.
+A corporate intranet offers team spaces, document libraries, content lists, and employee directories, all of which help with the organization and quick availability of these assets.

 Form and document approvals are the most common tasks that generate manual, time-consuming work.
 Automated approval systems save a lot of time and avoid errors.
 You can set up reminders and notifications to be sent in case of approval delays and forms can also be set up to route to different people depending on the dollar amount that has to be approved, for example, IT purchases.

-The on-boarding process can be set up such that a list of tasks that need to be completed before the first day of joining are created and assigned to various users and notifications are sent.
-Document governance processes can be set so that IT doesn’t have to keep track of the thousands of documents and the dates when they have to be moved into archives or be deleted.
+The onboarding process can be set up such that a list of tasks that need to be completed before the first day of joining is created and assigned to various users and notifications are sent.
+Document governance processes can be set so that IT doesn’t have to keep track of the thousands of documents and the dates when they have to be moved into archives or deleted.

 All of this automation saves a lot of time and of course, money!

-A corporate intranet enables employees to make use of state-of-the-art tools to establish connections between teams and colleagues with chat, social, and video conferencing features.
-It acts as a single point of access which integrates external applications and systems to have a unified and simplified experience.
+A corporate intranet’s essential features enable employees to make use of state-of-the-art tools to establish connections between teams and colleagues with chat, social, and video conferencing features.
+It acts as a single point of access that integrates external applications and systems to have a unified and simplified experience.

-BizPortals 365 is an industry-leading, comprehensive corporate intranet and digital workplace solution for Office 365.
+BizPortals 365 is an industry-leading, comprehensive corporate intranet and digital workplace solution for Microsoft 365.
 It includes all the above must-have solutions and features of a corporate intranet.